jmizv/music-vault/README.md

 This project works with a PostgreSQL database.
 Find the `src/main/resources/datamodel.sql` for the datamodel used.
 Note that the data model is not applied automatically at first start of the app.

+MP3 files will be added to the database with their hashes.
+There is a unique constraint on that column so you cannot add the same MP3 from different folders.

 ### App